 It’s a small test, limited only to certain ads in English and Spanish and in specific countries (presumably English and Spanish speaking countries).

 My contact at Facebook confirmed that these ads would use the same headline, image, and copy text as are used for the news feed placement.
-Creative options being tested include single image, carousel, and video ads.
+Creative options being tested include single image, A carousel allows you to display two or more scrollable images or videos in the same ad, with the ability to link each to a different URL., and video ads.

-There are only three objectives that are supported for this test: Product Catalog Sales, Conversions, and Traffic.
+There are only three The campaign objective is the ultimate goal for your Facebook ad.
+Your selection will impact options, including optimization and delivery. that are supported for this test: Product Catalog Sales, Conversions, and Traffic.

 We know that ads will appear in select search results, both the main Facebook search and within Marketplace search.
 But how?